janki-zhong/Multi-person-HMP/README.md

 For training on Mocap_UMPM dataset, you can run `python train.py`.

+The relevant parameter settings are all in the /utils/config_UMPM.py file.

 ## Test
 We provide the evaluation code on the Mocap_UMPM dataset, you can run `python test.py`.